siminliang/AutomationPrj/PlanetariumRequirements.md

     - When: "\<image>" The User selects an image from file explorer for moon image
     - When: The User clicks on the submit button
     - Then: The Moon "\<MoonName>" should be added to planetarium
+    - Then The Moon "<MoonName>" should be owned by "<OrbitedPlanetID>"
     - data:
       - MoonName
         - MoonsAreThirtyCharactersLong!!